-Please be sure to submit evidence of L7+ Early Years or Montessori certificates within your application.
+Please be sure to submit evidence of your existing Level 7+ Early Years or Montessori degree within your application.

 For further information contact email@example.com Please state the name and location of the course you are seeking information on in the subject of the email.

-Applications from interntational learners are very welcome.
-Please register your interest and we will be in touch with next steps.
+It is unlikley that international applicants will be eligible for this programme.
+However, if you believe you are eligible, please register your interest and we will be in touch with next steps.

 Frequently Asked Questions